 Cut down on alcohol, especially distilled spirits.
 Having more than nine drinks a week of distilled spirits on a regular basis (for at least 10 years) can increase your colon cancer risk by more than 300 per cent.

 Colorectal cancer was featured in HealthXchange’s “Ask the Specialist” section.
-Check out the public’s questions and our specialist’s answers
+Our specialist answers frequently asked questions from the public

 Check out other articles on colorectal cancer (colon cancer):